 RECENTLY, when I was giving a talk to a group of Wharton Business School alumni entitled, “Winning Hearts and Minds in the Workplace,” someone in the audience told me he was there because he wanted to hear someone tell him how he could create Nirvana at work.
 I laughed, but afterwards found myself thinking about it.
 Could one create Nirvana in the workplace?
 And if so, what is it?

 True to my bookish habits, I looked up the term and learned that Nirvana is regarded by many as the ultimate goal of Buddhism.
 Once one can accept suffering and do the other things called for by the Four Noble Truths, Nirvana is the result.
-Needless to say, not all Buddhists achieve this, even the most devout.
+Not all Buddhists achieve this, even the most devout.

 Even after my reading, I am still not entirely sure what Nirvana is, but it seems to be something like serenity.
 And I am happy to say I do feel serene most of the time.